Spectra of random regular hypergraphs: Spectra of the non-backtracking operators

 \section{Spectra of the non-backtracking operators}

-Following the definition in \cite{angelini2015spectral}, for a hypergraph $H=(V,E)$, its non-backtracking operator $B$ is a square matrix indexed by oriented hyperedges with entries given by
+Following the definition in \cite{angelini2015spectral}, for a hypergraph $H=(V,E)$, its \textit{non-backtracking operator} $B$ is a square matrix indexed by oriented hyperedges $\vec{E}=\{(i,e): i\in V, e\in E, i\in e\}$ with entries given by

 for any oriented hyperedges $(i, e),(j, f)$.
 This is a generalization of the graph non-backtracking operators to hypergraphs.
 In \cite{angelini2015spectral} a spectral algorithm was proposed for solving community detection problems on sparse random hypergraph, and it uses the eigenvectors of the non-backtracking operator defined above.
 To obtain theoretical guarantees for this spectral algorithm, we need to prove a spectral gap for the non-backtracking operator.
 To the best of our knowledge, this operator has not been rigorously analyzed for any random hypergraph models.
 In the first step, we study the spectrum of the non-backtracking operator for the random regular hypergraphs.
 From the bijection in Lemma \ref{bijection}, it is important to find its connection to the non-backtracking operator of the corresponding bipartite biregular graph.

 Consider a bipartite graph $G=(V(G),E(G))$ with $V(G)=V_1(G)\cup V_2(G)$.
-The non-backtracking operator $B_G$ of $G$ is a matrix indexed by the set of oriented edges with dimension $2|E(G)|\times 2|E(G)|$.
+The non-backtracking operator $B_G$ of $G$ is a matrix indexed by the set of oriented edges $\vec{E}(G)=\{e=(i,j): i,j\in V(G), e\in E(G)\}$ with dimension $2|E(G)|\times 2|E(G)|$.
 For an oriented edge $e=(i,j)$ and $f=(s,t)$, define $B_G$ as

 We order the elements of $\vec{E}$ as $\{e_1,\dots, e_{2|E(G)|}\}$, so that the first $|E(G)|$ oriented edges have starting vertices from $V_1$ and ending vertices in $V_2$.
-In this way we can write
+In this way, we can write

 where $M,N$ are $|E|\times |E|$ matrices with entries in $\{0,1\}$.
 The following lemma connects the non-backtracking operator $B_H$ of a hypergraph $H$ to the non-backtracking operator $B_G$ of its associated bipartite graph $G$.